Punktum-dk/epp-service-specification/README.md

 - [update domain](#update-domain), for use for changing name servers
 - [transfer domain](#transfer-domain), for use for changing registrar
+- [create domain](#create-domain), for use for registering a domain name offered from a waiting list

 Please see the command descriptions for more details.

-For registration of domain names offered from a waiting list, the `AuthInfo` field is utilized for the [create domain](#create-domain), the format of the token is however in this use simpler.
+For registration of domain names offered from a waiting list, the `AuthInfo` field is utilized for the [create domain](#create-domain), the format of the token is however in this context is simpler.

 Specifying `AuthInfo` for a [contact create](#contact-create) has no effect and it is not recommended to disclose this information in this command.